 A low credit score might cost you down the line, making it difficult to secure future loans at reasonable interest rates, should you want to buy a house or a car, for example.
 It may even mean you won’t qualify for a loan at all.
 Avoiding default might help you maintain these important financial tools.

 How to Get Your Loans Out of Default

-If you have federal student loans, you could try to rehabilitate your student loan in collections.
-Here’s how the program works—after you have made three consecutive on-time, voluntary, full payments on a defaulted loan, you can consolidate your federal loans.
+If you have federal student loans, you can try to rehabilitate your student loan in collections.
+Here’s how the program works: After you’ve made three consecutive on-time, voluntary, full payments on a defaulted federal loan, you can consolidate your federal loans.

 The new direct loan pays off the old loans in full and consolidates them.
-Once you have made nine out of 10 consecutive, voluntary, on-time payments to this loan, the loan may be rehabilitated and the default may be removed from your record.
+Once you have made nine out of 10 consecutive, voluntary, on-time payments to this new loan, the loan may be rehabilitated and the default may be removed from your record.
 With a Direct Consolidation Loan, your eligible federal loans will be combined into one loan with a fixed interest rate — and the new rate will be the weighted average of the rates on the loans being consolidated (rounded up to the nearest one-eighth of 1%).

 What to Do If Your Student Loan Goes to Collections

 If you do find yourself in the unfortunate situation of having debt in collections, there might be steps you can take.

 First, you could talk to your collections agency.
 It might seem scary, and it may be tempting to ignore their calls and letters, but doing so isn’t going to make them stop.
 Remember: Collections agencies want you to pay.
 It’s in their best interest for you to ultimately pay back your loan.
 In many ways, this is a situation in which the ball is in your court.